 - 1 cup chicken broth

-Cover and let Herb Roasted Turkey Breast stand for 10 minutes so the juices can redistribute, then carve the turkey to serve.
+Cover and let the turkey breast stand for 10 minutes so the juices can redistribute.